Euro-max/React-Data-Finance-Challenge-Project/README.md

-Yhis is a Data Finance React App Challenge I have set for myself.
+This is a Data Finance React App Challenge I have set for myself.
 In this project, I implemented Axios to call APIs, TailwindCSS styling, typewriter.js for animating text, React-Moment inspired from the Momentum Chrome Extension

 # Getting Started with Create React App